KenKundert/emborg/doc/index.rst

 #.
 Because the recovery process requires so many steps, it can be fragile.
-   Apparently it keeps all the change sets open during the recovery process, and so the recovery process often fails because the operating system limits how many files you can open at any one time.
+   Apparently it keeps all the change sets open during the recovery process, and so the recovery process can fail because the operating system limits how many files you can open at any one time.

 #.
 Generally, when there are problems, you only find them when you try to
    recover a file.
 At that point it is too late.